Weekend Sailing Races in Southampton Water

 More about the SWSA Weekend Bert Drought series

 Our weekend races have a long history, with the Bert Drought Cup first awarded in 1973 to Marchwood Yacht Club.
-The Saturday morning races are convenient for those who cannot sail during the week, and since there is no obligation to sail every race this series provides a practical solution for those who are just starting out in yacht racing.
+The Saturday and Sunday races are convenient for those who cannot sail during the week, and since there is no obligation to sail every race this series provides a practical solution for those who are just starting out in yacht racing.

 These weekend races starting either side of midday are slightly longer (time limit 2 hours) than our evening races.
 Each course has relatively short legs, making for close racing, and allowing the faster yachts to sail an extra lap to make best use of the time.

 The races are run in fairly sheltered water off Hythe, with a selection of pre-set courses designed to provide a good balance of beating, reaching and running to give a fair chance to the wide range of cruising yachts which take part.

 Competitors range from 18 feet to 40 feet: the split between Class 1 and Class 2 is based on handicapped speed according to the entry list or there may be a single class, depending on entry numbers.
 The water around all marks at the time of racing is adequate for the deepest draught boats and even boats on tide-restricted moorings should have ample time to take part and get home.